Vigrid (Norway): Ideology and activities

 According to the police, several of Vigrid's members have been involved in aggravated assaults.
 Tvedt has encouraged his followers including youth to carry weapons of self-defence against immigrant gangs and to conduct fight and shooting training in legal forms.
 In 2000, two Vigrid-members stabbed two Africans in Stavanger.
 One former Vigrid member who later became a member of SOS Rasisme claimed that weapons, drugs and alcohol are not uncommon in parties within the group, although the group's inner core are teetotalers, opposing drinking.
 In 2004 several of the ten people who were arrested for a theft of 128 weapons from the Jørstadmoen military base were reported to be members of Vigrid.
 Tvedt was himself in 2002 prosecuted for possession of a sawed-off shotgun and for assaults against two police officers.

 In 2003, PST said they feared Vigrid was developing in a violent direction, and after having performed over 100 "baptisms" within less than a year PST said they would launch a nationwide offensive against the organisation.
 After Vigrid had created a network of around 200 members, "one day in 2004, agents from all 26 field offices paid personal visits to each of Vigrid's members, many of whom were teenagers living with their parents.
 The investigators continued this tactic for several months, until about 60% of Vigrid quit the group voluntarily."
 PST's predecessor POT had also previously "warned" 60 members of the group after it conducted weapons training for its young members.
-Tvedt has later claimed that he and anyone he had been in contact with were persecuted by the police, and that it almost destroyed Vigrid in the mid-2000s.
+Tvedt has later claimed that he and anyone he had been in contact with were routinely persecuted by the police, and that it almost destroyed Vigrid in the mid-2000s.